Timeline

 What is the time commitment?

-Your personal circumstance is also a crucial element we ask our applicants to take into consideration when deciding whether this is the right time for them to participate in the Mentoring Programme.
-As an organisation that cares deeply about its participants’ whole-person well-being, we encourage applicants to consider whether and how their participation on the programme would bring changes to their current circumstances including mental well-being, social support, personal interests/hobbies, financial status, or other prior commitments.
-If negative changes are foreseen, we suggest that applicants rethink and consider applying for the programme in the future when their capacity or personal circumstances permit.
+Your personal circumstance is also a crucial element we ask our applicants to take into consideration when deciding whether this is the right time for you to participate in the Mentoring Programme.
+As an organisation that cares deeply about its participants’ whole-person well-being, we encourage applicants to consider whether and how their participation in the programme may impact their current circumstances including mental well-being, social support, financial status, personal interests/hobbies or other prior commitments.
+If negative changes are foreseen, we suggest that applicants rethink and consider applying for the Programme in the future when their personal circumstances permit.

 How are Mentors and Protégés paired?

-To facilitate the pairing process, the Programme kicks off with a series of Icebreaker sessions that provide multiple opportunities for participants to identify their Mentor or Protégé.
+To facilitate the pairing process, the Programme kicks off with a series of icebreaker sessions that provide multiple opportunities for participants to identify their preferred mentor or protégé candidates

 Can I join halfway through the Programme?